How Does a Camera Work

 Light changes speed as it moves from one channel to the other.
 It travels more swiftly across the air than it does across the glass, meaning a lens will slow it down.

-When light waves penetrate glass at an angle, one section of the wave reaches the glass before the other.
-As a result, it starts slowing down first.
+When light waves penetrate glass at an angle, one section reaches the glass before the other, and it starts slowing down first.

 Suppose you are pushing your shopping cart from the pavement to a grass path in a slanted manner.